muratcakmak/glass-news/GLASS_ARTWORK.md

-# AI-Generated Artwork Feature
+# Glass-Generated Artwork Feature

-Your news aggregation system now generates **unique, contextually-relevant artwork** for each article using AI!
+Your news aggregation system now generates **unique, contextually-relevant artwork** for each article using Glass!

 ## How It Works